RomanHood/cleaner/README.md

 rspec spec/lib
 ```
 From inside the project root directory.
 Either option will work just fine.
+Running this will output documentation to your terminal explaining the functionality
+of what was tested.

 The code for this project lives in `<root>/lib/cleaner.rb`